davioc/davioc/README.md

-- 👋 Hi, I’m @davioc
+- 👋 Hello, I’m @davioc
-- 👀 I’m interested in making games
+- 🌱 I’m currently learning C++ and Java.
-- 🌱 I’m currently learning C++, Java, HTML5, CSS and Javascript
+- 📎 Attached in this hub are some school projects with source code to demo coding principles I've learned such as encapsulation, inheritance, and polymorphism.

 <!---
 davioc/davioc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.